neethu0210/bot_path_finding_system/README.md

 ## Description

-The **Bot Pathfinding System** is an Erlang-based solution designed to manage the movement and pathfinding of **5 bots** within a **10x10 grid**.
-Each bot is spawned at a specific position and has a goal to reach.
-The system calculates the best path for each bot, considering any grid reservations and obstacles.
-The bots' movements and assignments are efficiently handled using the **A* (A-star)** algorithm.
+The **Bot Pathfinding System** is an Erlang-based implementation that manages the movement of **5 autonomous bots** on a **10x10 grid** using the **A* (A-star) algorithm**.

-Key features include:
-- **10x10 Grid**: The grid is stored and managed in **Mnesia**.
+The bots operate within a **10x10 grid**, where each cell represents a **coordinate (X, Y)**.
+The grid is stored and managed using **Mnesia**, Erlang’s distributed database, allowing concurrent access and updates.

-- **5 Bots**: The system spawns 5 bots at different grid positions.
-- **Concurrent Path Requests**: Bots request their paths concurrently.
-- **Path Reservation**: The system ensures that paths are reserved with no collisions, ensuring smooth navigation for each bot.
+A total of **5 bots** are spawned at different locations on the grid, each with a designated target destination.
+The system calculates the optimal path using the **A* algorithm**, considering obstacles, reserved paths, and efficient routing.
+Bots request paths concurrently, allowing multiple bots to calculate their path plans simultaneously.

+To prevent conflicts, the system tries to **reserve grid cells** in advance for each bot’s path, ensuring that no two bots have conflicting routes.

+If any bot’s path cannot be reserved due to conflicts with other bots' paths, the system does not attempt to adjust only that bot’s route.
+Instead, **all bots are shuffled**, and their paths are **recalculated together**.
+This process is repeated up to **50 times** to find a feasible set of non-conflicting path reservations.

+If, after **50 attempts**, the system is still unable to assign valid paths to all bots, it returns the message:
+**"Failed to assign paths after multiple attempts."**

 ## How to Run